Almarch/tamaR/README.md

 guizmo$start()
 ```

-The game sate may be reset with the `reset` method:
+The game state may be reset with the `reset` method:

 ```r
 guizmo$stop()